 Make sure that you do not pay social charges twice

-With the advent of the fixed rates of tax under PFU (prélèvement forfaitaire unique), we now have a standardised approach with default rates.
+Since the advent of the fixed rates of tax under PFU (prélèvement forfaitaire unique), we now have a standardised approach with default rates.
 These rates encompass 12.8% for tax and an additional 17.2% for social charges, resulting in a total of 30%.
-It may seem straightforward, but here’s where the problems begin: Many individuals mistakenly include their investment income on their declaration, however, not mentioning that the social charges have already been paid at the source.
+It may seem straightforward, but here’s where the problems begin: Many individuals mistakenly include their investment income in their tax declaration without realising that social charges have already been paid at the source.
 Consequently, they unwittingly find themselves subject to a second round of social charges through the declaration process.

 Obtaining reduced social charges if not under the care of the French social system

-Since 2019, those under the care of another state or otherwise not under the care of the French healthcare system may be exempted from paying both the CSG and the CRDS.
+Since 2019, individuals under the care of another state or those not covered by the French healthcare system may find themselves exempt from paying both the CSG and the CRDS.
 When it comes to investment income, this exemption amounts to 9.2% and 0.5% respectfully.

-I mention this as one of my clients was very anxious about their claim, taking much time and effort, for me to tell them that of their €10,000 withdrawal only €800 was assessable and the extra 9.7% is just €77.60 (they visibly relaxed).
-Clearly, when it comes to substantial withdrawals, particularly if they are not within a French tax friendly structure, the claim is important.
+Allow me to share a recent experience with one of my clients who was understandably anxious about their claim.
+After investing a significant amount of time and effort, I had the pleasure of informing them that out of their €10,000 withdrawal, only €800 was assessable, and the additional 9.7% amounted to a mere €77.60 (they visibly relaxed).
+Clearly, when it comes to substantial withdrawals, particularly if they are not within a French tax-friendly structure, the exemption claim becomes essential.

 Not declaring foreign accounts